danja/chatterbox/README.md

 ![Original Chatterbox](https://github.com/danja/chatterbox/blob/master/reference/original-chatterbox.png "Original Chatterbox")

 The (mighty elegant) implementation then was with a handful of mostly analog ICs, now I'd like to try something similar based around microcontroller(s).
 Also ties in nicely with other projects I have on the go.

+The human interface is probably the most appealing part of the original Chatterbox.
+So joystick, bunch of switches, a few pots.
+Use an inexpensive microcontroller to do the work.

 The rationale for having such a machine is well made in the magazine article.
 But given a microcontroller, it should be relatively straightforward to add features such as MIDI I/O interface to make it a modern musical instrument, Web interface for the IoT, whatever.
 Should be fun.